akshitajundiya/Women_Safety_Platform/README.md

 http://localhost:3000
 Security Considerations

-The .env file must not be committed.
+Passwords are hashed using bcrypt

-JWT tokens are required for accessing protected routes.
+JWT tokens protect sensitive endpoints

-Passwords are securely hashed using bcrypt.
+GPS data is encrypted using AES

-GPS location data is encrypted using AES before being processed.
+Environment variables are used for secrets

 Future Enhancements